 - Tap on reboot after long pressing power key

 - You will find options for normal reboot, recovery mode, fastboot mode

 - Tap on Recovery mode to enter in your recovery partition (You may enter in stock recovery if custom recovery like TWRP or CWM is not installed)

 ROM Manager (3rd party app)

 It is the most popular ROM management app which works great with ClockWorkMod recovery.
 It is my favourite restoring, backing and flashing app.
-Just download the app and you will be greeted with option to “Reboot in Recovery”.
-You can reboot in recovery even if you have any other recovery installed in your device.
+Just download the app and you will be greeted with an option to “Reboot in Recovery”.
+You can reboot in recovery even if you have any other recovery installed on your device.

 Quick Boot (Reboot) (3rd party app)

-It is simplest app to perform various booting operations.
+It is the simplest app to perform various booting operations.
 You are provided with options to reboot normally, in bootloader mode, recovery mode or power off your device.
 The best part of this App is you can create widget shortcuts and reboot quickly.
 The app also provides some device info like bootloader status, build number etc. The app requires root permission.

 Recovery Reboot or Recovery reboot (3rd party app)